Woolworths (United Kingdom): Bangor, County Down

-The rebuilt store suffered minor damage after a 200 lb car bomb exploded a short distance away, near the town's FA Wellworth's store on the evening of 21 October 1992.
-Nobody was injured in the explosion, which occurred after most stores in the town centre had closed for the day.
-However, significant damage was caused to the entrance area of the Woolworths' store, with windows being blown out, the porch roof being destroyed and a small quantity of stock toward the front of the store being damaged.
-Additionally, minor structural damage was caused to the store's stockroom with two internal portioning walls adjacent to the generator room and fixtures store having to be rebuilt.
-The store recommenced trading on 23 October 1992.
+The rebuilt shop suffered minor damage after a 200 lb car bomb exploded a short distance away, near the town's FA Wellworth's shop on the evening of 21 October 1992.
+Nobody was injured in the explosion, which occurred after most shops in the town centre had closed for the day.
+However, significant damage was caused to the entrance area of the Woolworths' shop, with windows being blown out, the porch roof being destroyed and a small quantity of stock toward the front of the shop being damaged.
+Additionally, minor structural damage was caused to the shop's storeroom with two internal partitioning walls adjacent to the generator room and fixtures having to be rebuilt.
+The shop recommenced trading on 23 October 1992.

 Music

 Woolworths was for many years a leader in the UK music industry.
-In the 1950s and well into the 1960s, Woolworths issued recordings available only via its stores on its own label Embassy Records, produced and manufactured by Oriole Records.
+In the 1950s and well into the 1960s, Woolworths issued recordings available only via its shops on its own label Embassy Records, produced and manufactured by Oriole Records.
 These releases were double-sided singles featuring two cover versions of current hit singles sold at a much cheaper price.
 This venture was very successful at the time, but was eventually killed off when other record companies started to issue compilation albums.
 However, Woolworths remained in the music business selling a wide range of singles and albums, and remained the UK's biggest music retailer well into the 1990s.
-Even successful nationwide music specialists stores such as Virgin Megastores and HMV did not overtake Woolworths during this time.
+Even successful nationwide music specialist shops such as Virgin Megastores and HMV did not overtake Woolworths during this time.
 They later suffered from strong competition in this field from the large supermarket chains Tesco and Asda.

-Cafes
+Cafés

-In the early days many Woolworths stores had cafes.
-However, as the years went on and many larger stores were either closed or downscaled, fewer stores had cafes.
-When the stores finally ceased trading in 2008/9, only around 10% of the stores had cafes.
-These were usually located at the back of the stores or, when a store had a second sales floor, they were located either in the basement or upstairs on the first floor.
+In the early days, many Woolworths locations had cafés.
+However, as the years went on and many larger shops were either closed or downscaled, fewer had cafés.
+When the shops finally ceased trading in 2008/9, only around 10% of them had cafés.
+These were usually located at the back of the shops or, when a shop had a second sales floor, they were located either in the basement or upstairs on the first floor.
 They sold the usual range of hot and cold drinks, with hot food available, including breakfasts and lunch-time meals.